-The main objectives of this strategy is to both improve recycling rates for the residents & businesses in Thurrock and enabling us to meet and exceed the National Recycling targets over the life-span of this strategy.
+The Waste Strategy Group have spent considerable time in discussion with council officers, have visited the materials recycling facility where Thurrock's recyclable waste is taken and long debated how best to change the waste and recycling collection regime in Thurrock to ensure it is able to achieve the main objective of this strategy for both improving recycling rates for the residents & businesses in Thurrock and enable us to meet and exceed the National Recycling targets over the life-span of this strategy.

-Consideration of the National Resource & Waste Strategy for England, with its proposals for the mandatory separate collection of food-waste and the sourcesegregation of some recyclable materials such as glass from paper by 2023 and the reduction of municipal waste to landfill to below 10% by 2035, has determined that a significant change to the collection regime in Thurrock is necessary to meet these challenges.
+Consideration to the national Resource & Waste Strategy for England with its proposals for the mandatory separate collection of food-waste and the source-segregation of some recyclable materials such as glass from paper by 2023 and the reduction of municipal waste to landfill to below 10% by 2035 has led the group to determine that a significant change to the collection regime in Thurrock is necessary to meet these challenges.